 Wittenborg students came back enriched after a 10-day visit to Shanghai

-Ten students from 5 different countries took part in Wittenborg University of Applied Sciences' annual field trip to Shanghai this month, returning with a new appreciation of Chinese business culture and way of life.
+Ten students from 5 different countries took part in WUAS' annual field trip to Shanghai this month, returning with a new appreciation of Chinese business culture and way of life.
 The trip counted as an extra International Project Week.

 The group consisted of 4 Dutch students, 3 Ukrainian students, 1 Russian, 1 Turkish and 1 Bulgarian.
 They were led by Wittenborg’s Head of the School of Education, Bert Meeuwsen (MBA, MEd, PhD-candidate), who said that students gained lots of new insight into doing cross-cultural business and behaving in an international environment.